The Ultimate Website Content Template: One-Click Briefs For Any Topic

 8. Plan Future Content Releases

 Once the main site is launched, you must maintain it to secure top ranking and preserve web authority.
-How often will you publish new content like testimonials, case studies, blogs, or updates to your web copy?
+Be sure to keep posting relevant, valuable information.

 Sample Website Content Outline

 Now that you know how to plan a website, let’s dial down into planning the content for each particular webpage.
-Here is a sample website content outline you can use as inspiration to create each page.
+Here is a checklist of items you can use as inspiration to create each page.

 - Main headline: One to six words, capturing the main point of the page.
 If this can include a keyword, that is ideal.